I get it.

 That will likely cause them to see you only as a backup plan.

-If you are permanently waiting on them, they can take their time by seeing all the other people they want to and if they ever decide they want you back, you’ll be there.
+If you are permanently waiting on a boyfriend or girlfriend, they can take their time by seeing all the other people they want to and if they ever decide they want you back, you’ll be there.

 Does that sound like what you want?